 - We have developed a toolbox of resources to help policy-makers, prison authorities, members of the judiciary, prison staff and detention monitoring bodies to implement the Bangkok Rules.

-- We have conducted research, including on the backgrounds and characteristics of women offenders to inform evidence-based policy.
+- We have conducted research, including on the criminalisation of women, and also the backgrounds and characteristics of women going to prison to inform evidence-based policy.
 We support partners and other organisations to carry out similar research.

 - We promote the Bangkok Rules with international and regional bodies as a point of reference for their human rights work.